zhuzhonghua/pixeldungeon_cpp/README.txt

 I am rewritting the game with c++.
 It's a learning and fun.

+There is a file named lang.xml in the data directory.
+It's the language file.

 SDL+OpenGL are used and many other software code.

 The gamescene is not well rewritten.